 Difference Between Honing and Lapping

 The difference between honing and lapping can be discovered in their final applications.
-Though honing and lapping are similar in some aspects, like working on low velocity, improving the surface texture of working, and working at precision,.
+Though honing and lapping are similar in some aspects, like working at low velocity, improving the surface texture of working, and working at precision,.
 They are both used for the final finishing process.

 The difference between honing and lapping is that honing is used for tubing and cylindrical surfaces, whereas lapping is used on flat surfaces.